“If you must have motivation, think of your paycheck on Friday.” Noel Coward said that.

 Today I just want to say a good thing and a bad thing…it has been a pleasure to return to our familiar warm and colorful Center with a few creative colleagues to see what we can make of this unpredictable new-normal.
 We have a substantial federal grant, bright and connected young people, a host of workable ideas, and multiple years of experience.
 What could go wrong?
 (Well.
 Actually there could be multiple years and layers of pandemic-time and drought and fires and floods and our very own home-grown rampaging terrorists and an increase in Republicans and Jeff Bezos could kidnap the best among us for his Mars colony where he intends to wait out the apocalypse.)
 Anyway I’ll be retired by then.

 In a year or two or three, I’ll have all the time in the world for writing, reading, blogging, ranting, poem-making, class-taking…I could even reinvent letter-writing.
 I can volunteer as a reader or visitor for old-elderly (I’m young-elderly).
 I can drive refugees to appointments.
 I can dish out soup at a homeless shelter.
 I’ve been doing all of the above now and then over the years, but work (as in paid work) has often interfered.
 But I worry about not working.
 How will I know who I am?
-All of the above?
-A Jimmy Carter-brand retiree?
+I honestly don’t think I’m a good enough human being to be a Jimmy Carter-brand retiree.

-Or will I play out the scenario more or less foretold below: I made a vow a few years ago to order all of the books I wanted while still employed.
-I do.
-There are many.
-About a third of which I read as they arrive on my shelves; the others are for later, for when I have time—scary amounts of empty time.
-If I were the kind of person that prayed to a magic being I would request that my eyesight remain excellent until the minute I die—in lieu of supernatural help, I’m using a good brand of eye drops and crossing my fingers.
+Or will I play out a me-first scenario.
+I made a vow a few years ago to order all of the books I wanted while still employed.
+I have been true to that vow.
+But there are impediments to consider in this plan too.
+For example: what if my eyes weaken when I have time to finally read each and everyone of those books?
+If I were the kind of person that prayed to a magic being I would request that my eyesight remain excellent until the minute I die (in lieu of supernatural intervention I’m using a good brand of eye drops and crossing my fingers).
 Then there’s streaming but I’ve pretty much watched everything on Acorn and there’s only so much one can stomach on Netflix and its tens of rivals, all with hundreds of mostly uninteresting shows.
-Not all bad though…with endless ‘scanning the choices’ time on my hands I’ll find the gems out there in the netherworlds of Amazon, Hulu and on and on.
+Not all bad though…with endless scanning the choices and time on my hands I’ll find the gems out there in the netherworlds of Amazon, Hulu and on and on.
 And there’s always the Great British Bake-Off to be watched over and over and over when all else fails.

 Until then I guess I’ll get up and go to work.